Showdown in Little Tokyo: Plot

 When the coroner runs an analysis on Angel's body, it is revealed that the methamphetamines in her system would have led to her death anyway.
-This discovery of drugs, together with the suspect having Yakuza tattoos, prompts Kenner and Johnny to go to the Bonsai Club in search of information.
-There they meet lounge singer Minako Okeya (Tia Carrere), who was a good friend of Angel's.
-Before they can get any useful information out of her, they are ambushed and taken to see the nightclub's owner and Kenner recognizes Yoshida as the man who killed his parents.
+This discovery of drugs, together with the suspect having yakuza tattoos, prompts Kenner and Johnny to go to the Bonsai Club in search of information.
+There they meet Angel's close friend, lounge singer Minako Okeya (Tia Carrere).
+Whilst talking with Minako, Kenner and Johnny are ambushed and taken to see the nightclub's owner and Kenner recognizes Yoshida as the man who killed his parents.
 Yoshida is now a drug manufacturer using a local brewery as his distribution center.
 He uses smaller gangs such as the Hells Angels, Crips and Sureños to peddle the drugs for him, in return for a percentage of the profit.
 Enraged, Kenner pulls his gun on Yoshida and almost kills him to avenge the death of his parents, but Johnny manages to defuse the situation and they both leave the nightclub.

 Later that night, Yoshida rapes and kidnaps Minako and holds her hostage in his home and vows to kill Kenner.
 Kenner and Johnny set out for Yoshida's heavily guarded home, where they rescue Minako.
 His pride wounded, Yoshida sends his men out to get Minako back.
-He has Kenner and Johnny captured, stripped topless and tortured, but Kenner and Johnny manage to escape.
-They then prepare an assault on Yoshida's brewery, where they rescue Minako once again.
-In the middle of a parade in the city, Kenner fights Yoshida in a duel, in which Kenner uses a sword to impale Yoshida on a giant, spinning firework called a Catherine wheel, which burns Yoshida while spinning at high speed, and then the wheel explodes and kills Yoshida.
+He has Kenner and Johnny captured, stripped topless and tortured by electrocution, however, the two manage to escape.
+They prepare for an assault on Yoshida's brewery, where they rescue Minako once again.
+They chase Yoshida down to a parade being held in the middle of the city, where he and Kenner engage in a modern-day samurai-like sword duel.
+The fight ends with Kenner overpowering Yoshida and impaling him through the abdomen before throwing him into a giant spinning Catherine wheel firework display, which burns Yoshida alive before exploding and killing him.